structural-typing.type

 built-like?

-type-shorthand is either a type-signifier (typically a keyword like :Point), a condensed type description (like (requires :x :y)), or a vector containing either or both.
+(built-like? type-repo type-shorthand candidate)(built-like? type-shorthand candidate)type-shorthand is either a type-signifier (typically a keyword like :Point), a condensed type description (like (requires :x :y)), or a vector containing either or both.

 Returns true iff the candidate structure matches everything in the shorthand.